GNOME/gnome-tour/README.md

 meson _builddir -Dvideo_path=/absolute/path/to/the/video.mp4
 ```

-If you're testing the application using Builder, make sure to change the `config-opts` accordinagly & give the application filesystem access so it can play the video file.
+If you're testing the application using Builder, make sure to change the `config-opts` accordingly & give the application filesystem access so it can play the video file.

 Example: